 During a lull in despondency during my lonely vacation, a few days after beginning my self-imposed confinement and getting bored with self pity, I stepped outside my rented home just to take a peek at the world.

-The sky and sea were bright blue.
+The sky and sea were complimentary shades of brilliant blue.
 The sun and sand were golden, the air crisp, thick and salty.
 It was one of those perfect winter days on the Northern California coast and that’s when I first heard the voice inside my head:

 “This day is a gift.”